-The fair value of acquired property, plant and equipment of \$126.3 million is valued at its value-in-use and is provisional pending the Company's completion of its valuation of certain assets, and its final review thereof.
+The fair value of acquired property, plant and equipment of \$124.0 million is valued at its value-in-use.

-The fair value of the acquired intangible assets is \$297.0 million.
+The fair value of the acquired identifiable intangible assets is \$297.0 million.
 The acquired intangible assets, all of which are finite-lived, have a weighted average useful life of approximately 8.3 years and are being amortized on a straight-line basis.
 The intangible assets that comprise the amount include customer relationships of \$165.1 million (10-year weighted average useful life), developed technology and related trade names of \$120.8 million (6-year weighted average useful life), and other intangible assets of \$11.1 million (7.4-year weighted average useful life).